What is the Y6 Grammar, Punctuation and Spelling test?

 What is the SPAG test?

-‘The Government wants all children to leave primary school with a sound grasp of essential English skills,’ says a Department for Education (DfE) spokesperson.
+‘The Government wants all children to leave primary school with a sound grasp of essential English skills,’ a Department for Education (DfE) spokesperson saidd at the time.
 ‘The test will put an additional focus on writing skills and encourage good teaching.’

 What does the SPAG test examine?

 The SPAG test includes questions that assess the following elements of the English curriculum:

 - Sentence grammar through both identifying and writing sentences that are grammatically correct